Intraplate volcanism

 Intraplate volcanism is volcanism that takes place away from the margins of tectonic plates.
 Most volcanic activity takes place on plate margins, and there is broad consensus among geologists that this activity is explained well by the theory of plate tectonics.
 However, the origins of volcanic activity within plates remains controversial.

 Mechanisms

 Mechanisms that have been proposed to explain intraplate volcanism include mantle plumes; non-rigid motion within tectonic plates (the plate model); and impact events.
-It is likely that different mechanisms accounts for different cases of interplate volcanism.
+It is likely that different mechanisms accounts for different cases of intraplate volcanism.

 Plume model

 A mantle plume is a proposed mechanism of convection of abnormally hot rock within the Earth's mantle.
-Because the plume head partly melts on reaching shallow depths, a plume is often invoked as the cause of volcanic hotspots, such as Hawaii or Iceland, and large igneous provinces such as the Deccan and Siberian traps.
+Because the plume head partly melts on reaching shallow depths, a plume is often invoked as the cause of volcanic hotspots, such as Hawaii or Iceland, and large igneous provinces such as the Deccan Traps and Siberian Traps.
 Some such volcanic regions lie far from tectonic plate boundaries, while others represent unusually large-volume volcanism near plate boundaries.

 The hypothesis of mantle plumes has required progressive hypothesis-elaboration leading to variant propositions such as mini-plumes and pulsing plumes.